petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 All these operations can be combined.
 For example, an instruction ``print( (20 * 3) + sqrt( 2 + abs(5 - 7) ) )`` will output the value
 of the expression :math:`20\cdot 3 + \sqrt{2+|5-7| }`.
-Plenty of spaces are put here
+Plenty of spaces are put
-to make it easier to read; in general, in Python spaces can be typed in any reasonable place (you can't put them inside numbers and names of the instructions but near brackets, punctuation marks and other symbols you can) but it is recommended to put them at least around the arithmetic operators.
+into the code to make it easier to read; in general, in Python spaces can be typed in any reasonable place (you can't put them inside numbers and names of the instructions but near brackets, punctuation marks and other symbols you can) but it is recommended to put them at least around the arithmetic operators.

 Multiple expressions can be evaluated in one program.
 For example, the program
 ::